Scripted Production Guide

 Review Footage

-Pick selects: Note the best takes and record the file names in a text file.
+Pick selects: The CMD will note the best takes and record the file names in a text file.

 Color Correct LOG Video